nouredinateur/officialMoroccanNames/README.md

 # officialMoroccanNames
-A list of authorized first names for boys and girls in Morocco.
+SQL dump of a list of authorized first names for boys and girls in Morocco.